-- Any lessor who accepts a security deposit from a tenant or perspective tenant, upon receipt of security deposit or within ten (10) days after commencement of the tenancy, whichever is later, must furnish to the tenant a written statement of the present condition of the premises to be leased or rented.
+- Any lessor who accepts a security deposit from a tenant or perspective tenant, upon receipt of security deposit or within 10 days after commencement of the tenancy, whichever is later, must furnish to the tenant a written statement of the present condition of the premises to be leased or rented.

-- Know This!
-Avoid unreasonable or false deductions by completing the Apartment Condition Checklist within the first 15 days of tenancy.
+- Avoid unreasonable or false deductions by completing the Apartment Condition Checklist within the first 15 days of tenancy.
 Give the landlord a copy as a record of needed repairs and pre-existing conditions.
 Take photos of every room, including floors and walls, before moving in and after moving out as further record of the apartment condition.

 - Upon receiving a security deposit, the Owner/Property Manager must give the tenant a receipt stating the following: